dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 All of the above pure DAG protocols are designed without regulating DAG layers, and without injecting external common coin-flips to cope with asynchrony.
 As a result, they are both quite complex and their convergence slow.

-Fin finds a sweet-spot in that -- albeit not being a pure DAG-rider -- it is a simple fast DAG-based protocol that injects values into in a non-intrusive manner.
+Fin finds a sweet-spot in that -- albeit not being a pure DAG-rider -- it is a simple and fast DAG-based protocol, that injects values into the DAG in a non-intrusive manner.

 ## Reading list